 How To Get There

 40 kilometres north-east of Cairns.
 Go by charter, private boat or tour operator vessel.
-Access to Michaelmas Cay is restricted to a roped-off section of the beach and allowed only between 9.30 a.m. to 3.00 p.m.
+Access to Michaelmas Cay is restricted to a roped-off section of the beach and allowed only between 0930 and 1500.
+Access to the public moorings is limited to either two or four hours, or, if a vessel picks up a mooring after 1500, it may remain on that mooring until 0900 the next day.

 * Please note: These rates are indicative based on the minimum and maximum available costs of listed products and services.
 To obtain a firm price from the provider, please use the contact the operator.
 All prices are quoted in Australian dollars.